Warwick Davis: Personal life

 Davis is 3 ft 6 in tall.

 He was married to Samantha Davis (née Burroughs), the daughter of Davis' business partner Peter Burroughs and the sister of actress Hayley Burroughs, until her death on 24 March 2024.
 Davis met the Burroughs family while filming Willow, where Samantha and Peter had minor roles as Nelwyn villagers.
 They have two surviving children; daughter, actress Annabelle Davis; and son, actor Harrison Davis.
 Harrison was named after actor Harrison Ford, whom Warwick met on the 1981 set of Return of the Jedi.

-Unlike most people with dwarfism who have a condition called achondroplasia (70.65%), Davis' dwarfism is caused by an extremely rare genetic condition called spondyloepiphyseal dysplasia congenita (SED).
+Unlike most people with dwarfism who have a condition called achondroplasia (70.65%), Davis' dwarfism is caused by a rare genetic condition called spondyloepiphyseal dysplasia congenita (SED).
 Davis' wife, Samantha, had achondroplasia, and their two children have SED.
 As a result of inheriting both conditions, the couple's first son died nine days after birth.
 Their second son was miscarried at 19 weeks.

 Davis has said the only real drawback to being small was the associated health problems.
 Of his own dwarfism, Davis has said, "Well, as you get older, it gets worse...
 Your joints, for a start.
 My hips are dislocated, so they're sitting out here.
 Very painful knees.
 I had surgery on my feet when I was very young.
 There's a risk of retinal detachment, but I know the signs now."

 Davis is co-founder of Little People UK, a charity that provides support to people with dwarfism and their families.

-On 18 April 2024, Davis said his wife's death had "left a huge hole in our lives as a family."